sven-hash/docs/docs/wallet/index.md

 title: Nym Desktop Wallet
 ---

-A Rust and Tauri desktop wallet implementation.
+A Rust and Tauri desktop wallet implementation which gives access to the Nym mixnet, serving as a point of connection to interact with your node and to delegate stake to others!

 :::note